 Adorning Expressions: Art Jewellery Conversations

-The 2018 Art of Craft Lectures provide lovers of fashion, art jewelry and those who see their bodies as a canvas for self-expression with an opportunity to explore the art jewelry scene in Canada today.
+Presented by the Craft Council of B.C., the 2018 Art of Craft Lectures provide lovers of fashion, art jewelry and those who see their bodies as a canvas for self-expression with an opportunity to explore the art jewelry scene in Canada today.

 April 30 at 7-9 pm

 The first lecture features, Seattle artist, Andy Cooperman.
 Cooperman is a metalsmith, educator and writer that works from his Seattle studio where he builds jewelry and objects for exhibitions and private clients.
 His work and writing have appeared in blogs, magazines and books, including Humor in Craft, Art Jewelry Today (I, II & III) and The Penland Book of Jewelry and is held in private and public collections such as the Victoria and Albert Museum, Central College in Pella Iowa, and the Tacoma Art Museum.

 The second lecture is the ever-engaging Vancouver artist Bridget Catchpole.
 As a Vancouver based jewellery artist, Catchpole’s work often conveys the dichotomies between worth and waste.
 Bridget upcycles non-recyclable and found plastics to use as a raw material in her one-of-a-kind pieces.
 Currently, her work looks at patterns of plastic waste and how it has become ubiquitous presence in the natural environment.